BwithE/shelk/README.md

-# Bash script to install Elasticsearch, Kibana and other beats
+# Bash script to install Elasticsearch, Kibana and Filebeat.
 This script will install Elasticsearch, Kibana and Filebeat.

 The beats will be able to forward nmap results, airodump-ng (beacons & probes), and kismet GPS data.